Leafwing-Studios/fop-rules/docs/character-options/powers/conduit.md

 </div>

 A strange beam surrounds your target as they suddenly find themselves somewhere new.
 Make an Expertise attack against a creature or object of your choice within range other than yourself.
-If you hit, teleport them to an empty tile of your choice up to Ranged, 3 tiles away from their current location.
+If you hit, teleport them to an empty tile of your choice up to 3 tiles away from their current location.

 ## Glacial Burst